 The safety measures will end at the finish line.

-In order to ensure the participants’ safety and to allow the re-opening of roads to cars to be scheduled, it is essential that participants do not exceed the end of race time limits.
-Three measures will be put in place:
+In order to ensure the Participants’ safety and to allow the re-opening of roads to cars to be scheduled, it is essential that Participants do not exceed the end Event time limits.

-Stationary measures: recovery points
+- Stationary measures: recovery points

-Mobile measures: end of race
+- Mobile measures: end of race

-The end of race operation, which will consist of at least one motorcycle, one car and one bus, will only take charge of participants who have fallen, experienced mechanical or physical failure and who are unable to reach the recovery points under their own steam.
+The end of race operation, which will consist of at least one motorcycle, one car and one bus, will only take charge of Participants who have fallen, experienced mechanical or physical failure and who are unable to reach the recovery points under their own steam.

 Moreover, this cover will take effect in addition to other insurance which they might have or if they do not have any insurance at all.

-A copy of the insurance policy is available to all participants upon request.
+A copy of the insurance policy is available to all Participants upon request.